overhide/pay2my.app/howto/intro/README.md

 > 📢
 >
-> The <a target="_blank" href="https://pay2my.app">https://pay2my.app</a> components allow use of *web3.js* crypto wallets as user credential storage for US dollar in-app purchases.
+> Note that the <a target="_blank" href="https://pay2my.app">https://pay2my.app</a> components also allow use of *web3.js* crypto wallets as user credential storage for US dollar in-app purchases.
+Neat!